jonathanpike/jonathanpike.github.io/README.md

 ## Theme

 I lovingly hand coded the theme, which I call "Personal Development".
-The colour scheme is based on [Solarized](http://ethanschoonover.com/solarized), which makes everything look amazing.

 The styling is all done with Sass (at a very basic level), so you will need to use Jekyll 2.x and above.